THORN (Theorem prover based on HORN clause logic) is a program designed for solving problems in first-order logic

 independently of the logic programming component.
 If it fails to solve a problem, the decomposed problem is

 handed to the logic programming component.
-I will write more on this.
+A short paper on THORN is available on

 Trying It Out